So you’ve decided it’s time to start prepping for your LSAT. That’s wonderful! But now… where to begin? LSAT prep course, self-study, or tutoring?

 You’ll find that some tutors work with LSAT and only LSAT, while others teach every subject under the sun.
 In general, tutors who specialize in the LSAT end up logging more hours teaching the test, which usually means they’re more knowledgeable about it.
 It’s hard to build up LSAT experience teaching LSAT as well as math, science, a little bit of high school essay writing, GRE, MCAT, and sometimes the occasional elementary student, after all.

 Of course, a little bit of diversity is generally fine.
 Consider folks who tutor both bar prep and LSAT, or SAT and LSAT, or those who tutor LSAT part-time after their 9-5 job.
 These tutors are still getting the consistent LSAT teaching experience to keep them sharp on LSAT materials.

-About me: You might notice from my website that I tutor LSAT in addition to SAT, ACT, and GRE.
-I occasionally also tutor math (mostly when an SAT student asks me for it).
+About me: You might notice from my website that I tutor LSAT in addition to SAT, ACT, and math.
 But by far the bulk of my tutoring is for LSAT.
 Most of the resources, blog posts, and products I create are for LSAT.
-It’s my favorite test to teach, partly because I just love the test and partly because I know that a high LSAT score has a stronger ROI for students than a high SAT or GRE score does.
+It’s my favorite test to teach, partly because I just love the test and partly because I know that a high LSAT score has a stronger ROI for students than a high SAT or ACT score does.